 Yesterday we shot a promotional video for the ICO of an esports platform.
 In esports, teams play computer games against each other in front of an audience.
 Esports.com will be a new community-driven content platform which provides statistics, videos, how-to-guides etc. You can also bet on the results of esports matches and buy merchandise of popular teams.

 They plan to fund their platform by issueing digital tokens, a process that is - not very accurately - called "Initial Coin Offering".
 This is supposed to sound like an "Initial Public Offering", which means that a company issues their stock for the first time on a stock exchange.
 But every lawyer will tell you that it is not a good idea to refer to this highly regulated process.

+Our make-up artist Annett didn't have a hard time to make her look even more beautiful.
+The two ladies immediately started to compare her tattoos and exchange tips for the best tattoo artists in Berlin.
+I usually also work with a camera lady, but due to the effects of a huge storm in Berlin the night before she could not make it, as she lives in the countryside and many trains still did not work.
+So I had to find a replacement for the same day, which luckily and through the help of my friend Lara from Kalifilm worked out.
+Peter Bromme stepped in as emergency camera man - and he did a great job.
 We could use the Adspree studio in Kreuzberg, which is well equipped with lights, gaming gear and even a green screen.
 As you might see from the pictures, we had a really good time shooting the film, despite the difficult circumstances.
 Today we will start to edit it and I hope to have a final result in the next days.

 You love crypto & eSports?
 We want to get to know you.